Fair Play on Chess.com: What you Need to Know

 - Our policies are clear & strict; they are also faithfully enforced.

-- We feel we are extremely effective in identifying and dealing with most cheaters.
+- We feel we are extremely effective in identifying and dealing with all Fair Play abusers.

 Note also that, to keep our regular forums free of a subject that tends to cause unnecessary anxiety, we have created a special group forum for discussions of cheating in online chess.
 Please restrict your comments on the subject to that group forum.
 Thank you!